NadimGhaznavi/ai/pages/ai-snake-game.md

 * See how different neural network shapes affect the AI agent's learning process
 * See how different hyper-parameters affect the AI agent's learning process
 * See how adding layers *on-the-fly* affects the performance of the AI

-If you look at the [command line options](#command-line-options) section you will see that I have implemented switches to do the following:

-* Set the number of nodes in the neural network
+* See how adding dropout layers affected the performance of the AI
-* Set the number of layers in the neural network
+* See how activating dropout layers on the fly affected the performance of the AI
-* Set three different layer sizes in the neural network
-* Dynamically add a layer when the AI reaches a specific score
+* **Try to get an amazing highscore** :)

 # Technical Components
 This project is written in Python.
 It uses the following components:

 * [Python](https://python.org) - The Python programming language
-* [Git](https://git-scm.com/) - Distributed version control system
+* [Git](https://git-scm.com/) - Distributed version control system, not used in the game, but used to get the game
 * [PyGame](https://www.pygame.org/docs/) - Python library for creating graphical games and user interfaces
 * [PyTorch](https://pytorch.org/get-started/locally/) - Backend library for AI development
 * [Matplotlib](https://matplotlib.org/) - Visualization library